 Practice at home with the habituation kit:

-–Play the sounds of MRI noises during your child’s sleep progressively louder volumes to habituate your sleeping child to the noises.
+–Play the sounds of MRI noises during your child’s sleep at progressively louder volumes to habituate your sleeping child to the MRI sounds.

 Getting your child to sleep…